 The potential pitfalls of this are wide-ranging:

-But there are some easy ways to attract wildlife into a garden without having to abandon your lawn completely.
+But there are some easy ways to attract wildlife into a garden whilst keeping a tidy natural lawn.

 Even a small area of planting can have a big impact.
 Consider low-maintenance plants like borage to attract bees and butterflies and teasel to attract goldfinches in the autumn.